-- 1) Fostering an open and ethical working environment - a.
-The Band Administrator ill communicate this policy to all employees. - b.
-Each individual employed or contracted with, or acting as an agent for UNB in respect of the financial administration of UNB will sign-off on all UNB policies at the commencement of their employment, acknowledging that they have read, understood and accepted its contents before employment or appointment begins. - c.
-On an annual basis, all employees and consultants will sign and date the Acknowledgement and Agreement Regarding the Reporting of Breaches and Financial Irregularities. - d.
-The identity of any person who raises a concern of wrongdoing will remain confidential to the extent practically possible. - e.
+Fostering an open and ethical working environment:

+- 1. The Band Administrator ill communicate this policy to all employees. - 2.
+Each individual employed or contracted with, or acting as an agent for UNB in respect of the financial administration of UNB will sign-off on all UNB policies at the commencement of their employment, acknowledging that they have read, understood and accepted its contents before employment or appointment begins. - 3.
+On an annual basis, all employees and consultants will sign and date the Acknowledgement and Agreement Regarding the Reporting of Breaches and Financial Irregularities. - 4.
+The identity of any person who raises a concern of wrongdoing will remain confidential to the extent practically possible. - 5.
 A person reporting a breach in good faith will receive fair and unbiased treatment throughout the investigative process and will be protected from reprisals.
-Council will ensure that the person is protected from any discrimination, threats, retaliation or harassment. - f.
+Council will ensure that the person is protected from any discrimination, threats, retaliation, or harassment. - 6.
 A person against whom a report has been made will receive fair and unbiased treatment.
-Where a preliminary inquiry into a report indicates a possible finding of misconduct, the person against whom the report has been made will be given an appropriate opportunity to answer the allegation in a manner consistent with the other provisions of this policy. - g.
+Where a preliminary inquiry into a report indicates a possible finding of misconduct, the person against whom the report has been made will be given an appropriate opportunity to answer the allegation in a manner consistent with the other provisions of this policy. - 7.
 On an annual basis, the Finance and Audit Committee will provide Council with a report on the effectiveness of this policy and the Code of Conduct policy.
-Statistics regarding the number of cases reported, investigated, resolved and outstanding will be included in the report, as well as any lessons learned or proposed changes to the policies. - 2) Methods to report suspected wrongdoing - a.
-Council has established the following procedures to receive, retain, investigate and act on complaints and concerns of councillors, Officers, managers, employees, contractors and agents of UNB regarding instances of misconduct or wrongdoing. - b.
-The Band Administrator will ensure that the procedures noted above will be included in the contracts of contractors and the appointment of agents and committee members. - c.
-Both the Band Administrator and the Chair of the Finance and Audit Committee are authorized to receive and inquire into reports of misconduct or wrongdoing. - d.
-The Band Administrator and the Chair of the Finance and Audit Committee will report their respective findings of an inquiry into a report of misconduct or wrongdoing that they receive. - e.
-The Finance and Audit Committee is authorized to inquire further into any findings reported to it by the Band Administrator and the Chair of the Finance and Audit Committee. - f.
-Any report received by a UNB Officer, manager, employees, contractors or agents from any source inside or outside UNB should be immediately forwarded to the Chair of the Finance and Audit Committee Chairperson.
-Councillors should report directly to the Chair of the Finance and Audit Committee.
+Statistics regarding the number of cases reported, investigated, resolved and outstanding will be included in the report, as well as any lessons learned or proposed changes to the policies.